PrathmeshPure/CTF-Writeups/NahamCon CTF/OSINT/Time Keeper/ReadMe.md

 ![alt text](https://github.com/PrathmeshPure/CTF-Writeups/tree/master/NahamCon%20CTF/OSINT/Time%20Keeper/chall.png "Challenge")

-**Or at least, I thought there was** is givint hint to look for history or cached pages.
+**Or at least, I thought there was** is giving hint to look for history or cached pages.
 <br>
 It can be done at https://web.archive.org/web/*/https://apporima.com/